 We were surprised when Zachary came home early from work and was able to help us trim the tree!

-We positioned a Czech doll I’ve had for over 30 years next to the tree and she inspired a blog post for next year.
-(Yes, you’ll have to wait a whole year for that one!)
+We positioned a Czech doll I’ve had for over 30 years next to the tree, and she inspired a blog post for next year.
+(Yes, you’ll have to wait a whole year for that!)

 Do you like the way we’ve dressed our tree?

-Food preparations began on the 21st with Zanna baking all of her various Christmas cookies.
+Food preparations began on the 21st, with Zanna baking her various Christmas cookies.
 We’ve shared the recipes for most of them at the 12 Days of Christmas Cookies.
-This year Zanna skipped the beautiful blue Cibulák or blue onion inspired ones because we were more focused on outings with Petr and Adela.
+This year, Zanna skipped the beautiful blue Cibulák or blue onion-inspired ones because we were more focused on outings with Petr and Adela.

-She made a total of 8 of them, continuing her tradition of taking one to the firemen who look forward to it all year as well as some elderly friends who no longer cook or prepare Christmas foods.
+She made a total of 8 of them, continuing her tradition of taking one to the firemen who look forward to it all year and some elderly friends who no longer cook or prepare Christmas foods.
 Zanna also added some of her cookies to the platters.
-In this way we share a part of our Bohemian Christmas Eve with others.
+In this way, we share a part of our Bohemian Christmas Eve with others.

-The day before Christmas Eve, the kitchen was an especially busy place because this year we all decided to make our own special potato salad.
+The day before Christmas Eve, the kitchen was especially busy because we all decided to make our special potato salad this year.
 Petr made his family recipe with celery root.
 Zanna made her special recipe with fresh peas and carrots.

-And I made my mother’s trusted recipe, the one I grew up on and still prefer after all of these years.
-I link to the recipe above (my mother’s trusted recipe) and there is another variation of a potato salad recipe here.
+And I made my mother’s trusted recipe, which I grew up on and still prefer after all these years.
+I linked to the recipe above (my mother’s trusted recipe), and another variation of a potato salad recipe is here.

 On the day of Christmas Eve, both Zachary and Pavel had to work.
 It was a gorgeous and unusually warm day, so Petr and Adela went to the beach.
-The girls and I made minimal amounts of chlebíčky, dressed with potato salad and ham and also with crabmeat and lemon.
-Chlebíčky are open faced sandwiches set on snack platters that are usually eaten on holidays and at parties.
+The girls and I made minimal amounts of chlebíčky, dressed with potato salad, ham, crabmeat, and lemon.
+Chlebíčky are open-faced sandwiches set on snack platters that are usually eaten on holidays and at parties.

 We also wrapped presents and listened to traditional České Vánoční koledy or Czech Christmas carols.
-It would not be a Bohemian Christmas Eve without the sounds f beautiful Czech carols!
-We also listened to our American favorites including Burl Ives, Bing Crosby, Elvis and Frank Sinatra.
+It would not be a Bohemian Christmas Eve without the sounds of beautiful Czech carols!
+We also listened to American favorites, including Burl Ives, Bing Crosby, Elvis, and Frank Sinatra.
 We purchased Czech compact discs when we were last in Prague, but you can also order them on eBay.
-This year we received so many Christmas cards!
+This year, we received so many Christmas cards!
 We hung them all by the tree!

 I went to our local fresh seafood market and purchased fish.
-What a line of European faced people!
 I wish I had my camera with me.
-I walked in and received ticket number 32 and they had just called 17.
-It was nice to see all of those faces, knowing that others were also staying close to tradition.
-Czechs traditionally eat carp for Christmas but we have always lived by the sea and prefer white ocean fish, so this year I purchased an abundance of both Chilean Sea Bass and Grouper.
+I walked in and received ticket number 32, and they had just called 17.
+It was nice to see all those faces, knowing that others were also staying close to tradition.
+Czechs traditionally eat carp for Christmas, but we have always lived by the sea and prefer white ocean fish, so I purchased an abundance of both Chilean Sea Bass and Grouper.

 Pavel was the first to come over, so we paused to take a photo.

-Petr and Adela came back from the beach and after they took their showers and got dressed we informed them that Zachary would be needing a ride from work.
+Petr and Adela came back from the beach, and after they took their showers and got dressed, we informed them that Zachary would need a ride from work.
 We did this because we wanted to set out the presents while they were gone.
-Traditionally, Ježíšek also known as the Christkind is the traditional Christmas gift-bringer in the Czech Republic.
-Ježíšek translates into Little Jesus and it is he who brings the gifts after dinner when the children go out to look for the golden pig.
-Because we had two visitors from Prague staying with us and two people working for most of the day, we had to improvise.
+Traditionally, Ježíšek, also known as the Christkind, is the traditional Christmas gift-bringer in the Czech Republic.
+Ježíšek translates into Little Jesus, and he brings the gifts after dinner when the children go out to look for the golden pig.
+Because we had two visitors from Prague staying with us and two people working most of the day, so we had to improvise.

 As soon as they left, we began to put out the presents.